SnoekLab/Dijkhuizen_etal_2025_Drone/README.md

 ### *manhat_manhat_sat_nolog_new_snps.R*
 Reads in all individual GWAS results, and outputs all significant results in 1 frame. <br>
 Inputs: "obj_all.ALTREF.out" SNPmap, All individual GWAS results. <br>
-Outputs: manhat.manhat.nolog.saw.new.snps.out all frames aggregated into one large dataframe.
+Outputs: "manhat.manhat.nolog.saw.new.snps.out" all frames aggregated into one large dataframe.

 ## Scripts to generate the figures
 ***Fig1.R*** &emsp; Script to generate figure 1<br>